Stekeblad/Stekeblads-Video-Uploader/src/main/java/io/github/stekeblad/videouploader/allTheTodos.md

 (where?
 In all dialogs...?)

 #### More important things to do
-- Nothing prevents a preset to be created with or renamed to the same name as another preset and overwriting the old one.
 - Then getting playlists, get ALL, not just the 25 first.
 Filter playlists to appear in choiceBox and maybe also create new inside program